SvenSommer/darksky2influxdb/README.md

 Start the import with `node importForecast.js` If you have given a valid cron interval in the configfile the programm will repeat the import automaticly.

+## Tested

+This is coded and tested on an RaspberryPi 3

 ## Authors